Pratyush-Avi/Pratyush-Avi/README.md

 ### Hi there 👋

-### I'm a third year Information Technology undergraduate at SVKM NMIMS, India.
+### I'm a graduate in Information Technology at SVKM NMIMS, India.

 - 🌱 I’m currently learning different programming languages and focusing on python and java
 - 👯 I’m looking to collaborate on research projects.